 And additional shipping options like tracking and insurance.

-To have a successful ecommerce business, you always need to keep an eye on your profit margins.
-Because freight represents a significant expense for ecommerce businesses, if you don’t do your research, freight can kill your already low margins
+To have a successful eCommerce business, you always need to keep an eye on your profit margins.
+Freight represents a significant expense for eCommerce businesses, if you don’t do your research, freight can kill already low margins

 10. Payment gateway integrations